 Before analyzing real gene expression data, we perform Monte Carlo simulations to examine the properties of the proposed method.
-We assume an artificial network with 20 nodes shown in Figure 2 (a).
-The functional relationships between nodes are listed in Figure 2 (b).
-A network will be rebuilt from simulated data consisting of 50 or 100 observations, which corresponds to 50 or 100 microarrays.
-As for the biological knowledge, we tried the following situations: (Case 1) we know some gene regulations (100%, 75%, 50% or 25% out of 19 edges shown in Figure 2 (a)) and (Case 2) we know some gene regulations, but some (1, 2, or 3) incorrect edges are kept in the database.
-The candidate values of ζ_1 and ζ_2 are {0.5, 1.0} and { ζ_1 , 2.5, 5.0, 7.5, 10.0}, respectively.
+We assume an artificial network with 20 nodes shown in Fig. 2 (a).
+The functional relationships between nodes are listed in Fig. 2 (b).
+The data ware generated from the artificial network of Fig. 2 (a) with the functional structures between nodes shown in Fig. 2 (b).
+Then the observations of the child variable are generated after transforming the observations of the parent variables to mean 0 and variance 1.
+A network was rebuilt from simulated data consisting of 50 or 100 observations, which corresponds to 50 or 100 microarrays.
+Since, recently more microarray data have become available and it is often the case that we can use more than 100 microarrays.
+While at the starting point of the analysis, we have over 6000 genes for yeast, after some pretreatments of the data or using some prior knowledge, the number of target genes is typically less than 50 or so.
+We consider such a case in this simulation.
+As for the biological knowledge, we tried the following situations: (Case 1) we know some gene regulations (100%, 75%, 50% or 25% out of 19 edges shown in Fig. 2 (a)) and (Case 2) we know some gene regulations, but some (1, 2, or 3) incorrect edges are kept in the database.
+We set $\{0.5, 1.0\}$ and $\{\zeta_1, 2.5, 5.0, 7.5, 10.0\}$ as the candidate values of $\zeta_1$ and $\zeta_2$ , respectively.